pacificpelican/console-blackjack/readme.md

 **Console Blackjack**
 *is a JavaScript card deck engine created by [Dan McKeown](http://danmckeown.info)*

-When you create a blackjack object [based on a matchup object] it pits two players against each other by drawing cards from an array used to keep track of which cards have been drawn, which mirrors an [Immutable](https://facebook.github.io/immutable-js/) List of all the playing cards.
+When you create a blackjack object [based on a matchup object] it pits two players against each other by drawing cards from an array used to keep track of which cards have been drawn, which mirrors a constant array of all the playing cards.
 From there functionality is provided in methods to use the deck to play a game of blackjack between two players.
 You can see how this works when you view the [project index page](index.html) in a browser and see a list of JavaScript console commands that help demonstrate the app.

 Console Blackjack is released under the [MIT license](LICENSE).